 There was a time when silver plunged down the limit each day for about a month, wiping out even the Hunt brothers who, it was said, were intent on cornering the silver market.

 During my career as a Naval pilot I was an advanced flight instructor for three years.
 Later I did the same thing at my airline training new pilots transitioning into jetliners .
 That's probably one of the reasons I enjoy watching my Forex students become successful.

 Like all airline pilots, forced to retire at age sixty by FAA rules, (later changed to 65, but not retroactive), we decided to move to the Pacific Northwest, not only for a change of scenery, but to avoid the early morning trading hours dictated by the time zones.

 Hawaii is six hours behind New York during daylight saving time and getting up at 3 a.m. each day was not my idea of retirement.
 Nor was playing golf or taking cruises.

 When Forex trading became widely popular I found the same tools and procedures I used with stocks also worked with Forex.
 I even wrote a 120 page ebook about my experiences, $500 Dollars per Trade

-This led to the formation of my Forex Membership Site and my twelve years of managing it to date.
+This led to the formation of my Forex Membership Site and my fourteen years of managing it to date.

 Happily married for 40 years to my wife Jo Ann, a former PanAm stewardess, two cats, and a black Lab I believe we have the best combination of work and retired life.